Torkn/jogging/README.rst

 Remember ``%(foo)s`` from the ``'format'`` property in the Advanced configuration above?
 It will be populated with ``"bar"`` in the debug call.

+Messages that are below the jogging logging level for this location will be discarded silently.

 ======================
 Custom Handlers